 - To find event sponsors, first know the vision for your event and what benefits you can offer potential partners before sending any of them an event sponsorship letter.

-- Pitching event sponsors doesn't need to be difficult.
-Just research each company you plan to contact, communicate the value they'll receive, and include social proof.
+- When pitching event sponsors, research each company you plan to contact, communicate the value they'll receive, and include social proof.

 - Event sponsorship packages are essential.
 Remember to include different tiers at varying price points so that more companies have a chance to participate.
 Also, create packages with unique opportunities, make it abundantly clear what each partner will receive, use exclusivity to your advantage, and make your sponsorship page enticing.

-- Finally, prove event ROI to potential sponsors by showing event data from past events, presenting attendee demographic information, and displaying previous sponsor testimonials.
+- Finally, prove event ROI to sponsors by showing event data from your events, presenting attendee demographic information, and displaying attendee testimonials about sponsors.

 You now have everything you need to start contacting potential partners and securing sponsorships for your event.